-Suppliers are contractually required to comply with all applicable laws and to adhere to applicable Company policies, including the SOBC, Code and Sustainability Policy.
-Failure to comply with applicable laws or Company policies constitutes a material breach of the agreement, which allows the Company to take immediate remedial steps, including termination.
-All Enbridge Authorized Contract Templates for construction and services, including Master Service Agreements, Engineering Service Agreements, Geological Assessment Services Agreements, and Construction Agreements, contain specific forced labour and child labour provisions.
+Suppliers are contractually required to comply with all applicable laws and to adhere to applicable Company policies, including the SOBC, the Code and Sustainability Policy.
+Failure to comply with applicable laws or Company policies constitutes a material breach of the agreement allowing the Company to take immediate remedial steps, which may include termination.
+All Enbridge Authorized Contract Templates for goods purchase, construction and services contain specific forced labour and child labour provisions and all Enbridge contracts for goods with a higher risk for human rights violations require review by Enbridge's TPRM Program and additional forced labour and child labour provisions.